 The macro-economic emphasis is again reflected in the level of disaggregation of Australian Labour Account data.
-The focus is on the national economy, with data disaggregated by industry at the highest level of the classification.
-Data are currently available annually, and it is intended data will also be available quarterly, published in close succession to the National Accounts.
-The development of a State level component, in line with the State component of the National Accounts, would be a potential further extension of the Australian Labour Account, as would more detailed sub-division by industry.
+The focus is on the national economy, with data disaggregated by industry at the Australian and New Zealand Standard Industrial Classification (ANZSIC) division and subdivision levels.
+Data are available both quarterly and annually, with quarterly data published in close succession to the Australian National Accounts.
+The development of a state level component, in line with the state component of the Australian National Accounts, would be a potential further extension of the Australian Labour Account.